awsdocs/amazon-vpc-user-guide/doc_source/endpoint-service.md

 When you create an endpoint service, the service is created in the Availability Zone that is mapped to your account and is independent from other accounts\.
 When the service provider and the consumer are in different accounts, use the Availability Zone ID to uniquely and consistently identify the endpoint service Availability Zone\.
 For example, `use1-az1` is an AZ ID for the `us-east-1` Region and maps to the same location in every AWS account\.
 For information about Availability Zone IDs, see [AZ IDs for Your Resources](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html) in the *AWS RAM User Guide* or use [describe\-availability\-zones](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-availability-zones.html)\.

+## Endpoint Service DNS Names<a name="vpc-service-private-dns"></a>

+When you create a VPC endpoint service, AWS generates endpoint\-specific DNS hostnames that you can use to communicate with the service\.
+These names include the VPC endpoint ID, the Availability Zone name and Region Name, for example, vpce\-1234\-abcdev\-us\-east\-1\.vpce\-svc\-123345\.us\-east\-1\.vpce\.amazonaws\.com\.
+By default, your consumers access the service with that DNS name and usually need to modify the application configuration\.

+If the endpoint service is for an AWS service, or a service available in the AWS Marketplace, there is a default DNS name\.
+For other services, the service provider can configure a private DNS name so consumers can access the service using an existing DNS name without making changes to their applications\.
+For more information, see [Private DNS Name](verify-domains.md)\.

+Service providers can use the **ec2:VpceServicePrivateDnsName** condition context key in an IAM policy statement to control what private DNS names can be created\.
+For more information, see [Actions Defined by Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html) in the *IAM User Guide*\.

+### Private DNS Name Requirements<a name="endpoint-dns-requirements"></a>

+Service providers can specify a private DNS name for a new endpoint service, or an existing endpoint service\.
+To use a private DNS name, enable the feature, and then specify a private DNS name\.
+Before consumers can use the private DNS name, you must verify that you have control of the domain/subdomain\.
+You can initiate domain ownership verification using the Amazon VPC Console or API\.
+After the domain ownership verification completes, consumers access the endpoint by using the private DNS name\.

 ## Connection to On\-Premises Data Centers<a name="on-premises-connection"></a>

 You can use the following types of connections for a connection between an interface endpoint and your on\-premises data center: